edoburu/docker-pgbouncer/examples/kubernetes/multiuser/README.md

 SHOW POOLS;
 ```

-And it allows disconnecting from the backend database (e.g. for restarts) while the web applications don't get any disconnected connections:
+And it allows temporary disconnecting the backend database (e.g. for restarts) while the web applications keep a connection to PgBouncer:

 ```
 PAUSE;